ethanflower1903/kubernetes-new/README.md

 Interaction: Kubernetes is able to manage more clusters at the same time. & It allows not only horizontal even vertical scaling also.
 Additional services: It provides additional features as well as the management of containers, Kubernetes offers security networking & storage services.
 self-monitoring: It also gives you a provision of self-monitoring as it constantly checks the health of nodes and the container itself.
+Key Feature of Docker:
+Easy configuration: This is one of the key features of Docker in which you can easily deploy your code in less time & effort as you can use Docker in a wide variety of environments.
+The requirement of the infrastructure is no longer linked with the environment of the application helping in configuring the system easier and faster.
+You can use swarm: It is a clustering and scheduling tool for Docker containers, SO swarm used the Docker API as a frontend which helps us to use various tools to the controller, it also helps us to control cluster for Docker host as a single virtual host, it is a self-organizing group of engines that is used to enable, pluggable backbends.
+Manages security: Docker allows us to save secrets in the swarm itself.
+And then choose to give services access to certain secrets.
+It includes some important commands to the engine like secret inspection, secretly creating, etc.
+Services: Service is a list of tasks that lets us specify the state of a container inside of a cluster.
+Each task represents one instance of a container that should be running and swan schedules them across the nodes.
+More Productivity: By easing technical configuration & rapid deployment of applications no doubt it has increased productivity, Docker not only helps to execute the application in an isolated environment but it also reduces the resources also.